sagemath/trac_to_gh/Issue 4143.md

 # Issue 4143: injvar() docstring should be the same as inject_variables()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4143

 Original creator: schilly